 My Journey to Publication - Writing is, must be, a constant learning experience.
 Over the years I've attended Beach Bound Retreats on Isle of Palms, SC, sponsored by the LRWA; multiple conferences, and one invaluable class on ‘Voice’ at the Chautauqua Institute in New York.
 Each has provided me with countless ideas and tools to help me pursue my writing career.
 When time permits, taking selective online classes is helpful and encouraging.
 I’ve entered several contests and am proud to have placed second and fourth with two separate entries from my first manuscript, and took first place in 2009 with a scene from Deadly Reflection, the first book in my Deadly Triad series.

-n 2010 I attended RWA's National Conference in Orlando and within months obtained a three book contract for the Deadly Triad series.
+In 2010 I attended RWA's National Conference in Orlando and within months obtained a three book contract for the Deadly Triad series.
 The RWA National conference in 2013 was in Atlanta, and I was thrilled to attend as a published author.
 In 2017 my publisher closed.
 I am currently self-publishing, a new and often daunting journey.

 About Me - I live in the heart of Wine Country along the shores of Lake Erie in Western Pennsylvania.
 My husband, a former member of the Marines and the Pennsylvania State Police Department, is a built in advisor for military and law enforcement issues.
 He's been a constant source of encouragement and support, as well as an excellent cook.
 If not for him the past few years, I'd be a poster child for starving writers.

 I've worked as a bank teller, veterinary assistant, fitness instructor, and at an exclusive lingerie boutique, but writing is now my focus.